Jennifer Garner Wants Ben Affleck’s Girlfriend To Stay Away From Her Kids

 Jennifer Garner and Ben Affleck split a while back and are moving on from each other.
-Now it turns out that Ben has a new girlfriend and a source is saying that Jennifer doesn’t want the new girlfriend to have anything to do with her kids.
-That might be hard to do, but they are going to have to work this out somehow.
+Now it turns out that Ben has a new girlfriend and a source is saying that Jennifer doesn’t want the new girlfriend to have anything to do with their kids.
 In Touch Weekly shared the details about Jennifer’s thoughts on Ben’s new girlfriend.

-Ben Affleck is now dating Lindsay Shookus and the two really do seem like they are getting serious with each other.
-Ben and Jennifer have three kids together Violet, 11, Seraphina, eight, and Samuel, five.
+Ben Affleck is now dating Lindsay Shookus, and the two seem like they are getting serious with each other.
+Ben and Jennifer have three kids together, Violet, 11, Seraphina, 8, and Samuel, 5.
 A source is sharing that Ben is ready to introduce his new girlfriend to the kids, but that Jennifer isn’t having it at all.

-The source went on to explain that after Jennifer and Ben were together for so long it took the kids a bit to get used to their parents being divorced.
+The source went on to explain that after Jennifer and Ben were together for so long, it took the kids a bit to get used to their parents being divorced.
 She allegedly feels like it will be hard on them if they add another woman into their lives already.

 There is one thing really good about this news, though.
-The source revealed that Ben also wants what is best for their kids so he is being understanding about it all.
-This makes it so much easier on everyone if they can agree and get along.
-You know that eventually, Ben Affleck is going to decide it is time for his new girlfriend to meet the kids, but maybe Jennifer will be used to the idea by then and agree to it.
+The source revealed that Ben also wants what is best for their kids, so he is being understanding about it all.
+Eventually, Ben Affleck is going to decide it is time for his new girlfriend to meet the kids, but maybe Jennifer will be used to the idea by then and agree to it.

-Ben went public with this new relationship in July and they have been seen together often.
-It really does look like they are serious, so meeting the kids is something that will end up happening more than likely.
-Lindsay does have a four-year-old child of her own, which means she is used to being around children.
+Ben went public with this new relationship in July, and they have been seen together often.
+It looks like they are serious, so meeting the kids is something that will end up happening at some point.
+Lindsay does have a 4-year-old child of her own, so she is used to being around children.
 That has to help ease Jennifer’s mind when it comes to her being around her kids.

 Seven years ago we founded @easterncongo to help provide the Congolese people with economic opportunities and a stable civil society.
 Last week I witnessed firsthand how hard work and sustainable investment is helping to achieve that goal.
 Special thanks to Howard G. Buffett Foundation & @starbucks for supporting these coffee cooperatives.